alirionx/php_web-backend/README.md

 # php_web-backend
 Web Application Backend Frame incl.
-Rest API - written in PHP
+URL Router for Rest API and more - written in PHP

 A minimal PHP version of 5.4 must be installed